Mantrap (access control)

 A mantrap, portal, circle lock door, tubestile, or access control vestibule is a physical security access control system comprising a small space with two sets of interlocking doors, such that the first set of doors must close before the second set opens.

 Airlocks have a very similar design, allowing free ingress and egress while also restricting airflow.

 In a manual mantrap, a guard locks and unlocks each door in sequence.
 An intercom and/or video camera are often used to allow the guard to control the trap from a remote location.

 In an automatic mantrap, identification may be required for each door, sometimes even different measures for each door.
 For example, a key may open the first door, but a personal identification number entered on a number pad opens the second.

-Other methods of opening doors include proximity cards or biometric devices such as fingerprint readers or iris recognition scans.
-Time of flight sensors are used in high security environments.
-Newer stereovision detection systems are often employed.
+Other methods of opening doors include proximity cards, or biometric devices such as fingerprint readers or iris recognition scanners.
+"Time of Flight" sensors are used in environments that require high security, enabling detection of persons with significantly different walking speeds than the individual who is authorized to walk through the passageway.
+Newer stereovision detection systems are often employed, providing more accurate detection of walking rate via multiple viewing angles.

-Some security portal mantraps use dual authentication, employing two separate readers (security card plus biometrics, for example).
+Some security portal mantraps use dual authentication (per portal), employing two separate readers (security card plus biometrics, for example).
 This is very typical in the data center security entrance control environment.

-Security mantrap portals typically offer options for all steel construction and BR (bullet/ballistics) or RC (burglar protection) construction including thick laminated curved glass.
+Security mantrap portals typically offer options for all-steel construction and either Bullet/Ballistics-Resistant (BR) or RC (burglar protection) construction, including thick laminated curved glass.

-Metal detectors are often built in to prevent the entrance of people carrying weapons.
-This use is particularly frequent in banks and jewelry shops.